antonvasilenko/celonis-labs-challenge/Investigation.md

-ASSUMPTIONS:
+### ASSUMPTIONS:
 1. For the created order, person objects should not be updated if person is updated in contact service, as those have historical value.
 2.

-DECISIONS:
+### DECISIONS:
 1. On order creation, fail creating order if persons were not resolved, otherwise order will miss critical information to be performed, like delivery address, billing info.
 2. Implement retries for orderService/services/contactService.getPerson() with backoff.
-3. Forbid updating ersons in order.
+3. Forbid updating persons in order.
 Workaround - cancel order, create new one.

+### Handling Latency of Contact Service:
+1. Current implementation: handle timeout, store partial person object (just id).
+2. Better: implement retry with backoff delay, 500ms, 1s, 5s, etc
+3. Put retry command in a queue with a longer delay, e.g. 30s, 5m, 60m.
+This will mitigate load peaks.
+  For client, those cases might be separated by returned status code:
+    * 201 Created - when order created instantly, person lookups successful;
+    * 202 Accepted - order is accepted but not yet fully created.

+2 and 3 favor performance and availability over consistency.
+Targeting eventual consistency.